djdinnebeil/aie7_journey/01_Prompt Engineering and Prototyping Best Practices/activities.md

 What are some limitations of vibe checking as an evaluation tool?

 **Answer**:
-Here is a definition of 'vibe checking' from AI Makerspace:
-'Vibe checking' is an informal term for cursory unstructured and non-comprehensive evaluation of LLM-powered systems.
-The idea is to loosely evaluate our system to cover significant and crucial functions where failure would be immediately noticeable and severe.
+'Vibe checking' is an informal, unstructured, and non-comprehensive evaluation of LLM-powered systems, meant to quickly spot obvious failures.
+Its limitations include:

-One of the biggest limitations of vibe checking is from its informal and unstructured nature.
-As an evaluation tool, additional weaknesses include:
-- subjectivity
+- Subjectivity
-- lack of reproducibility
+- Lack of reproducibility
-- no quantitative metrics
+- No quantitative metrics
-- surface-level coverage
+- Only surface-level coverage

+For more robust evaluation, a combination of vibe checks and formal, quantitative methods is needed.

+---

+## Conclusion

+This vibe check provided an initial baseline for my application.
+Going forward, I plan to incorporate more targeted developer prompts, add automated testing for edge cases, and collect user feedback for deeper evaluation.